Flanged Valves vs Screwed Valves: A Comparison

 Comparison table

-Parameter Flanged valves Screwed valves
+Parameter Flanged valves Threaded valves

 Connection method Flanges with bolted joints Threaded ends